Using Surface Command

 Before getting started with using Surface Command, you should review the following key concepts:

-• Connectors - An interface that allows an information source to collect information about the objects in their environment.
-Each Connector interfaces with 1 information source.
-An information source is an existing system or data source that has information about any object of interest.
-Common information sources include vulnerability scanning tools, endpoint protection technologies, and cloud infrastructure, such as AWS, Azure, and GCP.
+• Connectors - A software component that Surface Command uses to interface with an information source to collect data about the objects in their environment.
+An information source is an existing system or data source, such as vulnerability scanning tools, endpoint protection technologies, or cloud service providers, that has information about any object of interest.
+Each connector is designed to understand the specifics of the targeted information source’s API and data schemas.
 Surface Command provides Connectors for most major security tools, but custom Connectors can be built for your enterprise-specific systems.
+Review Connectors for more information.

-• Outpost - A remote Kubernetes Cluster that can access and collect data from information sources and execute operations.
-An Outpost is installed in the customer’s environment when the Surface Command platform cannot access an information source, such as an application behind a firewall, or when an application's APIs reside on a private cloud network.
-Once deployed, an Outpost is paired to the platform.
-1 or more Connectors are then assigned to the Outpost.
+• Orchestrator - A server that can access and collect data from information sources and execute operations.
+An orchestrator is installed in the customer’s environment when the Surface Command platform cannot access an information source, such as an application behind a firewall, or when an application's APIs reside on a private cloud network.
+Once deployed, an orchestrator is paired to the platform.
+1 or more Connectors are then assigned to the orchestrator.

 • Import Feed - A scheduled software job that performs a specific process like importing data from an information source.
 Connectors can have multiple associated Import Feeds.

-• Asset Type - Describes the structure of the data for a specific type of asset.
+• Type - Describes the structure of the data for a specific type of asset or identity.
 Every data record is associated with an exact technical description of the structure and semantics of its properties.
-Each Connector defines its own set of asset types.
-Surface Command unifies all the asset types that pertain to the same class of object, such as a Machine or a Vulnerability, into a set of pre-defined unified asset types.
+Each Connector defines its own set of types.
+Surface Command unifies all the types that pertain to the same class of object, such as a server or a vulnerability, into a set of pre-defined unified types.
 For example, different information sources might provide information about a single device from the perspective of an EC2 Instance, CrowdStrike Device, SentinelOne Agent, and Tenable.io Asset.
-They all pertain to the same device and the unified asset type would be a Machine.
+They all pertain to the same device and the unified type would be Server.
 You can use unified asset types, each information source’s asset types, or both when writing queries to select specific results.
-For more information on the Unified Asset Model, see Assets.
+For more information on the Unified Asset Model, review Explore unified properties.

 • Widget - A component that displays a specific dataset in a dashboard.
 A widget retrieves data from a query, filters the results to show specific data, and presents that data in a customized chart or graphic.
 You can configure the type of graph and how it calculates values.
 Since a widget filters the results from a query, you can have several different widgets based on a single query.
 The Surface Command home page has a set of pre-defined widgets, where each widget provides a count of assets of a specific unified type.
 These are not editable.